netgrif/application-engine/docs/roles/permissions.md

 ## Role

 Role is an object in the Petriflow model, that is used for managing permissions of users to work with processes, cases and tasks.
-A role can be referenced to process or transition to define permissions for cases and tasks and using NAE APIs and controllers a role can be assigned to user.
+A role can be referenced on a process or a transition to define permissions for its cases and tasks and for using NAE
+APIs and controllers.
+A role can be assigned to a user, thus applying the permissions it defines to them.

 ### Predefined roles

 In NAE, there are two predefined roles: **anonymous** and **default**.
-Every registered user has automatically assigned the **default** role and every anonymous user has assigned the **anonymous** role.
-In XML, each can be enabled in the root document element as follows:
+Every registered user is automatically a member of the **default** role and every anonymous user is a member of the **anonymous** role.
+These roles cannot be removed from or granted to the users of the application by the developer.

+These roles can be referenced in the model just like a normal developer-defined role by using their identifiers (`anonymous` and `default` respectively).

+#### Applying predefined roles with default permissions

+Since the developer may want to apply these roles to "all" transitions a shorthand syntax exists.
+The default and the anonymous role can be applied independently of each other.

 ```
 <document xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="petriflow_schema.xsd">